-The Universal Access Responsive Web Application asset is updated at more regular intervals than IBM Cúram Universal Access and the IBM Cúram Social Program Management Platform platform and has its own version numbering scheme.
+The client web application is provided as the IBM Universal Access Responsive Web Application asset, which is updated at more regular intervals than IBM Cúram Universal Access and the IBM Cúram Social Program Management Platform platform on the SPM server and has its own version numbering scheme.

-Note: Online documentation for Universal Access is provided for the most recent version only.
-To read the documentation for older versions in PDF format, see the IBM Cúram Social Program Management PDF library.
+This online documentation applies to the most recent version of Universal Access with the IBM Universal Access Responsive Web Application.
+For previous versions in PDF format, see IBM Universal Access Responsive Web Application PDFs in the IBM Cúram Social Program Management PDF library.